rafe-forward/NursePatientMatch/README.md

-Simple Python Script that matches Nurses to Patients using linear sum assignment
+Simple Python Script that matches Nurses to Patients using various methods (OR tools and other)